pakaqua13/rpos/README.md

 # Fork
 This fork is to start working on a Profile T feature implementation.
-(More specifically two-way audio)
+Including but not limited to: two-way audio, mjpeg and h265 (More specifically two-way audio)

 WIP - At this point the camera side of work should be functional.
 I just need a proper Onvif Profile T client to test it.
 I started working on a Onvif Linux Client for the sole purpose of testing this.
 [The [OnvifDeviceManager](https://github.com/Quedale/OnvifDeviceManager) repo is a WIP]